In this article...

-The popularity of fleet maintenance software has grown in recent years due to federal regulatory standards that require filing and accessibility of vehicle registrations and individual driver’s licenses.
+The popularity of fleet maintenance software has grown in recent years, due to federal regulatory standards that require the filing and accessibility of vehicle registrations and individual driver’s licenses.
 Federal and local restrictions based on fuel efficiency and emissions have also contributed to the rise of these systems, as companies can more easily track and plan for maintenance to pass emissions and related tests.

-- Cost Tracking: Cost tracking features can either come within the system or connect to an outside accounting program.
+Cost tracking features can either come within the system or connect to an outside accounting program.
 These features track debits and credits due to parts and labor, work orders, purchase orders, and fuel costs.
 Tracking costs across the organization means reining in costs and expenditures that could otherwise slip through the cracks.

-- Asset and Vehicle Tracking: Asset and vehicle tracking features can include logs of preventive maintenance and repairs, GPS locating, and organizing material assets that augment your fleet.
+Asset and vehicle tracking features can include logs of preventive maintenance and repairs, GPS locating, and organizing material assets that augment your fleet.
 Asset management can help reduce waste in the parts department by locating surpluses, identifying outdated parts for return, and streamlining ordering.

 In order to stay compliant with local and federal regulations, you must keep organized files of driver licensing and vehicle registrations.
 A proper fleet maintenance solution organizes these files in a central location where they are securely stored, and management can access them for auditing purposes.

-- Insurance Claims Management: Insurance claims require careful documentation and rapid updates.
+Insurance claims require careful documentation and rapid updates.
 Most fleet management tools will provide a place to keep records regarding the relative health and preventive maintenance performed on a vehicle.
 Add to that insurance claims once an incident has occurred to complete the lifecycle of a vehicle.
 Analyze claims to track and reward your safest drivers, or retire any vehicles that don’t meet safety standards.

-- Client Request Portal: Especially useful for large organizations, a client request portal gives your customers and employees a way to request work and maintenance without using important work time.
+Especially useful for large organizations, a client request portal gives your customers and employees a way to request work and maintenance without using important work time.
 Fleet maintenance software that includes a client request portal may automatically generate a work order and trigger the scheduling systems without the involvement of your team.